rpatterson/github-apt-repos/README.rst

 - Release to PyPI
 - Dogfood ``*.deb`` releases hosted in an APT repository on GitHub
 - Short CLI options?
 I'm really not sure we should.
+- GitHub CLI to automatically build the apt repo when the upstream fork adds a release tag

 I'm also open to discussing other contributions and feature requests.
 Send PR's freely.